codio/site/source/docs/teacher/courses/index.html.md

 - Finding Codio's teaching and learning content.
 [More details ...](/docs/teacher/courses/accessing)
 - How Codio gives teachers (and only teachers) solutions to challenges directly where they need to see it.
 [More details ...](/docs/teacher/courses/solutions)
-- How to create your own taeching content.
-[More details ...](/docs/teacher/courses/accessing)
+- How to create your own teaching content.
+[More details ...](/docs/teacher/courses/authoring)